 The Bridge Studio is a classic, large-format big room, analog and digital recording studio.
-This custom-built space features Protools HD 32 I/O, 2 inch Studer 24 track analog tape machine, a fully restored Harrison 4032c 40-channel analog recording console (same series the thriller album was recorded on), a baby grand Yamaha piano, and more.
+This custom-built space features Protools HD 32 I/O, 2-inch Studer 24 track analog tape machine, a fully restored Harrison 4032c 40-channel analog recording console (same series the thriller album was recorded on), a baby grand Yamaha piano, and more.
 The Bridge Studio also boasts an 874 sq. ft. live room, vocal booth, large booth / production room, and large format HD movie screen.
-The Bridge Studio team has worked with a myriad of clients from indie artists to production companies to artists from Roseanne Cash, Run The Jewels, Eddie Palmieri Jr., Stretch & Bobbito, to Christina Aguilera.
+The Bridge Studio team has welcomed a myriad of artists from Roseanne Cash, Run The Jewels, Eddie Palmieri Jr., Stretch & Bobbito, casts from Broadway productions to the top media companies in NYC.

 The live tracking room, more than 1000 sq ft., is designed to be able to not only record an orchestra, but also as a creative space to host photo shoots, film screenings, intimate live performances, or vip listening parties.